.P File Extension

 Applause Picture

-A P file is an image created by Ashton-Tate Applause, a graphics program for MS-DOS used to create business presentations.
+A P file may also be an image created by Ashton-Tate Applause, a graphics program for MS-DOS used to create business presentations.
 It contains vector image data for a presentation graphic, which may include text, 3D shapes, and clipart images.
 P files are primarily used to store business presentations, such as quarterly reviews and strategies.

 Ashton-Tate was a software company in the 1980s that was sold to Borland Software Corporation in 1991.
 One of Ashton-Tate's software offerings was Draw Applause, later renamed Applause (released in 1998), which was a slide-making presentation program.
 Applause was discontinued in 1991 when Ashton-Tate was absorbed by Borland.